 A contrast is a linear combination of estimated log2 fold changes, which can be used to test if differences between groups are equal to zero.
-The simplest use case for contrasts is an experimental design containing a factor with three levels, say A, B and C. Contrasts enable the user to generate results for all 3 possible differences: log2 fold change of B vs A, of C vs A, and of C vs B (the other three possible pairs will simply have $-1\times$ the log2 fold changes of these three).
+The simplest use case for contrasts is an experimental design containing a factor with three levels, say A, B and C. Contrasts enable the user to generate results for all 3 possible differences: log2 fold change of B vs A, of C vs A, and of C vs B. The contrast argument of results function is used to extract test results of log2 fold changes of interest, for example: